-The brewing classes take place on Sundays (check website for availability) and begin with an introduction to the world of coffee, starting with a PowerPoint presentation.
-The difference between Arabica and Robusta is explained, as well as the journey from plant to the cup.
-Then, the different aspects of the manufacturing process such as washing and pulping are presented.
-Roasting techniques are also described and we are encouraged to wean ourselves off dark roast coffee, a legacy from the literally dark days when instant coffee ruled the roost.
+The brewing classes take place on Sundays (check website for availability) and begin with an introduction to the world of coffee.
+First, they outline some basics such as the difference between Arabica and Robusta.
+Also, participants learn about the journey from the plant to the cup.
+Then, they present different aspects of the manufacturing process such as washing and pulping.
+Finally, roasting techniques are also described.
+In the class I attended, the trainer encouraged us to wean ourselves off dark roast coffee.
+It seems that this taste is a legacy from the literally dark days when instant coffee ruled the roost.

 Finally, we start to practise using an Aeropress (much beloved of home brewers) and we even try the inverted Aeropress method.
-This is where it gets interesting because we are put into pairs to use the Aeropress to brew our coffee, but with a competitive element.
-I am paired with a fellow Waterford man but, despite our best efforts, our coffee comes up short in the following tasting session.
+This is where it gets interesting because we need to work in pairs to achieve the best Aeropress brew.
+I collaborate with a fellow Waterford man.
+Despite our best efforts, our coffee comes up short in the subsequent tasting session.

 With the coffee experience over, it’s time for food.
-There are a number of brunch options such as black pudding, pancakes and eggs benedict.
-I have chosen the latter, although I regret my choice as the pudding and pancakes both look far tastier and the lashings of bacon in the eggs benedict are maybe a little too salty for my taste.
+There are a number of brunch options such as black pudding, pancakes, and Eggs Benedict.
+I choose the latter, although I regret my choice as the pudding and pancakes both look far tastier.
+Also, the lashings of bacon in the Eggs Benedict are maybe a little too salty for my taste.
 At least the coffee is spectacular.
-On leaving we are given a goody bag with Guatemalan coffee beans, which more than makes up for the salty eggs benedict.
+On leaving we receive a goody bag with Guatemalan coffee beans, which more than makes up for the salty lunch.

 The shop retails coffee beans from plantations around the world and plenty of coffee merchandise to keep coffee lovers happy.
-My manual coffee grinder, Aeropress and The World Atlas of Coffee came to about 137 euro.
-Note that the grinder for 60 euro added considerably to the cost.
-It is also possible to shop online and 3fe offers coffee subscriptions for those living in Ireland.
+My manual coffee grinder, Aeropress and The World Atlas of Coffee cost about 137 euro.
+Note that the 60 euro coffee grinder added considerably to the cost.
+It is also possible to shop online and 3fe offers coffee subscriptions to those living in Ireland.

 Even if the classes are not quite to your liking, the nano cupping should be of interest to any coffee lover who is passing through Dublin.